will-hanlen/website/src/the_creativity_necessity.md

 **Creativity connects us to others:**
 It feels doubly as good when we make things that provide value for others as well as ourselves.
-All humans want to feel like a valuable contributor.
+All humans want to feel valuable, and the easiest way to do that is to create valuable things for others.
-When we make valuable things and share them, we grow closer to a community and fulfill that inner desire.
+When we make valuable things and share them, we grow closer to a community and become valuable to it.

-## 2nd order effects

 **Consistent creativity teaches you how to live:**
 Some skills like discipline and focus are necessary for living a fulfilling life.